-A lump on the finger knuckle joint that appears suddenly can cause concern.
-It can happen for many reasons, ranging from an inflammatory disease to an infection or, more rarely, a tumor.
+A lump on the finger knuckle joint can happen for many reasons, ranging from an inflammatory disease to an infection or, more rarely, a tumor.

 Most tumors that affect the hands are benign, meaning they are not cancerous.
 However, cancerous tumors around a finger joint are possible.
 For this reason, it is important to seek medical help if the lump does not go away.